turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 [[Header]](../WickedEngine/wiGUI.h) [[Cpp]](../WickedEngine/wiGUI.cpp)
 The wiGUI is responsible to run a GUI interface and manage widgets.

 <b>GUI Scaling:</b> To ensure correct GUI scaling, GUI elements should be designed for the current window size.
-If they are placed inside `RenderPath2D::ResizeBuffers()` function according to current screen size, it will ensure that GUI will be scaled on a Resilution change event, which is recommended.
+If they are placed inside `RenderPath2D::ResizeLayout()` function according to current screen size, it will ensure that GUI will be scaled on a Resolution or DPI change event, which is recommended.

 ### wiEventArgs
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)